-For many travelers, the question of travel insurance comes down to three factors: the cost, the itinerary, and how their travels could be affected by international situations.
-However, what many travelers do not consider is the cost of getting ill or injured while abroad.
+For many travelers, the question of whether or not to purchase travel insurance comes down to three factors: the cost, the itinerary, and current world events.
+However, what you may not consider is the cost of getting ill or injured while abroad.

-Most travelers are well educated about many common travel insurance benefits, including trip cancellation, trip delay, and baggage loss.
-Many travelers trust the travel insurance policies already granted through their credit cards.
-In these situations, what often goes overlooked are the health care benefits that come with a strong travel insurance policy.
-Under the right plan, a traveler can be covered for falling ill while abroad, becoming injured in an accident, or even requiring an emergency evacuation home.
+if you have gone abroad recently, you probably know about most travel insurance costs, including trip cancellation, trip delay, and baggage loss.
+But what you are probably overlooking are the health care benefits that come with a good travel insurance policy.
+With the right plan, you can be covered for falling ill while abroad, getting injured in an accident, or even requiring emergency evacuation home.

-Before getting stuck with the bill for medical care, make sure to know the cost of travel insurance versus the cost of an international hospital stay.
-Here's what you may end up spending if your next trip... ends up in the emergency room.
+Before you get stuck with an expensive hospital bill, make sure to know the cost of travel insurance versus the cost of medical care abroad.
+Here's what you may end up spending if your next trip ends up in the emergency room.

 01 of 06

 Average Cost of Travel Insurance: $263.48